 The British-based Observatory said security forces fired at a street rally in Douma, a Damascus suburb, killing four people.
 Enraged residents launched a civil disobedience campaign and thousands reportedly flooded the main square for a sit-in.

 The activists have called for complete civil disobedience.
-The roads have been blocked, stores are shut down and the city is paralysed, said Rami Abdelrahman, head of the British-based Observatory.
+The roads have been blocked, stores are shut down and the city is paralyzed, said Rami Abdelrahman, head of the British-based Observatory.

 LACK OF FAITH